IBM-Bluemix-Docs/ComposeForRabbitMQ/dashboard-overview.md

 ### Admin

 The link on the **Admin** tab will open the _RabbitMQ Managment_ page.
 The login information is in the **HTTPS** connection string following the 'amqps://' and before the '@'.

-### SSL Certificate

-Your Compose {{site.data.keyword.cloud_notm}} service provides you with an SSL certificate that you can use to connect to your database.

 ## Instance Administration API